 Go mobile!
 Download the GUIDEBOOK app to your smartphone or tablet.
 It contains all move-in information in one place so you can easily access information, maps/real time GPS, contact information and more while you are arriving on campus.

 Contact Your Roommate

-As soon as you get your roommate's name and phone number, give him/her a call.
+When you have your roommate's contact information, give him/her a call.
 Take some time to get to know one another.
 Discuss what you will be bringing and which of those things you might share (to prevent duplication and waste of space).

 Student can select a day and time to move in which best meets the needs of them and their family.
-Prior to seeing your room assignment, you must log-in to your MyRed account and complete the PRE-ARRIVAL Check-In Form.
+Refer to the Move-In website for specific details about how to complete this process.
 Once you arrive according to your housing assignment, you may move into your assigned room after checking in at your hall/complex desk.
 We request that students check in by themselves and avoid bringing in belongings until the check-in process is complete.
 This will assist with overcrowding the busy lobby areas.

 To alleviate a great deal of congestion in the parking lots, elevators, and stairwells, we strongly encourage you to move-in according to your requested time.